 The service specification has been updated to enable the service to provide the additional support for the short break provision for the most vulnerable pupils attending both schools.
 This includes a clear indication of what the service needs to provide, to assure the CCG that the details of the business case, approved at Commissioning Committee, on 26th May 2016, are met.

-The Committee approved the updated service specification which is attached as Appendix 1.
+RESOLVED: The Committee approved the updated service specification.